-Revenue in the Special Revenue Fund increased from \$2,398,560 in 2019-2020 to \$2,730,211 in 2020-2021 mostly due to the District receiving additional federal funding in the 2020-2021 school year including: Elementary and Secondary School Emergency Relief Fund (ESSER) for approximately \$59,000.
-(The funds are provided to school districts to help safely reopen and sustain the safe operation of schools and address the impact of the COVID-19 pandemic on the Nation's students).
-Governor's Emergency Education Relief Fund (GEER) for approximately \$57,000.
-(The funds are provided to school districts to help meet the current needs of students and schools so that faculty can continue to teach and students can continue to learn during the pandemic).
-The District also received approximately \$90,000 in aid related to the Homeless Assistance Act (providing support to ensure that homeless children have equal access to public education including transportation and educational services).
-Additionally, the District received \$100,000 in additional funding for the P-TECH grant program (allowing students to earn a high school diploma and an associate's degree at no cost in a high-tech field).
+Revenue in the Special Revenue Fund increased from \$2,788,130 in 2020-2021 to \$3,911,630 in 2021-2022 mostly due to the District receiving additional federal funding in the 2021-2022 school year including under the various Education Stabilization Funds.
+The funds are provided to school districts to help safely reopen and sustain the safe operation of schools and address the impact of the COVID-19 pandemic on the Nation's students.
+The emergency relief funds are provided to help schools return safely to in-person instruction, maximize in-person instructional time, sustain the safe operation of schools, and address the academic, social, emotional, and mental health impacts of the COVID-19 pandemic on the Nation's students.
+The District also received approximately \$180,000 in additional funding for the Section 4408 grant program.
+The funds are provided to school districts to help provide summer school programs.
+Additionally, the District received \$100,000 in additional funding for the P-TECH grant program allowing students to earn a high school diploma and an associate's degree at no cost in a high-tech field.

-The Capital Fund revenues were \$38,360 as authorized by the Smart School Bonds Act.
-Expenditures of \$38,360 financed improved educational technology and infrastructure.
-There were additional expenditures of \$991,208 related to the Watervliet Elementary and Jr/Sr High School Reconstruction project that commenced in the school year 2020/2021.
+The Capital Fund had no revenues, and there were expenditures of \$4,901,857 related to the Watervliet Elementary and Jr/Sr High School Reconstruction project that commenced in the school year 2020/2021.

-2020-2021 General Fund Budgetary Highlights
+2021-2022 General Fund Budgetary Highlights